Let's Settle This: Should You Do Yoga When You're Sick?

-If you have a cold, go for it.
+If you have a cold, try yoga.

-If you have a mild case of the sniffles, Mary Dana says going ahead with your practice is just fine and that many doctors give patients the green light to practice as long as their symptoms are above the neck.
+If you have a mild case of the sniffles, Mary Dana Abbott says going ahead with your practice is just fine and that many doctors give patients the green light to practice as long as their symptoms are above the neck.

 In other words, a runny nose and congestion mean you can practice, but if you have a fever, aches and pains, or anything that originates in the lungs, your time is better spent getting rest, drinking liquids, and eating healing foods.